 This very clearly was not here yesterday.

-One might have believed that I would have put two and two together, but after finding myself awake in my room with no explanation after the events that may or may not have taken place last night, drawing any sort of conclusion would be impossible for even the savviest individual.
+One might have believed I would have put two and two together, but after finding myself awake in my room with no explanation after the events that may or may not have occurred last night, drawing any sort of conclusion would be impossible for even the savviest individual.
 Instead, I tossed my blazer to the side and ran over to my nightstand to grab my phone.

 I unlocked it and saw that I had received a few messages from Alex…